Samson: A Tyndalston Story Gets New Developer Diary Discussing its Missions, Jobs and Gameplay Loop

 Samson

-Much of the core gameplay in Samson: A Tyndalston Story will revolve around eponymous protagonist Samson dealing with the city’s seedy underbelly.
+Much of the core gameplay in Samson: A Tyndalston Story will revolve around the eponymous protagonist Samson dealing with the city’s seedy underbelly.
 Young described it as a “city on the brink” thanks to an overwhelming level of crime and corruption.

 “So Tyndalston is an old US city, and Tyndalston is a city full of corruption and crime,” explains Young.
 “It’s like a city on the brink, in a lot of ways.
 There’s a new drug called White Whisper that’s been sweeping through the city.
 You’ll meet people affected by it.
 You’ll get into fights with dealers who are pushing it, and then that also ties into the main narrative.”

-The main missions are split up into chapters that will focus on telling a linear story.
+The main missions comprise chapters that will focus on telling a linear story.
 The main narrative kicks off shortly after Samson returns to Tyndalston’s South End, with an inciting incident that “kicks off the adventure”.
 Jobs, on the other hand, are how Samson can make cash.
 These can range from picking up criminals at the scene of a crime as a getaway driver, finding new items, or breaking up burgeoning gang activity in Samson’s area.
 Many of these jobs are noted as being repeatable for extra cash.

 The developers have also noted that they want players to experience chapters and jobs together.
 “One is not more important than the other,” says Young, noting that “they kind of run in parallel.
 And the player has to decide which is more important at any given time.”

 “Once I described the game as a violent lesson in risk management, and I think that’s pretty accurate,” says Rydling.
 “We don’t want to be too punishing to players for failing a mission or a job here and there.
-But having said that, you wake up everyday and hopefully you feel this healthy dose of stress of like, ‘oh s***, I had to make a lot of cash today so I can chip away at this debt,’ and at the same time the better you do on any given day, the more money you’re walking around with, like actual cash in South End, that’s dangerous.”
+But having said that, you wake up everyday and hopefully, you feel this healthy dose of stress of like, ‘oh s***, I had to make a lot of cash today so I can chip away at this debt,’ and at the same time the better you do on any given day, the more money you’re walking around with, like actual cash in South End, that’s dangerous.”

 Amazing Articles You Might Want To Check Out!